swimmingly/swimmingly.github.io/_pages/other/individualism.md

 #### criticism

 Robert Heinlein has great flashes of insight and humor.
 He is not as deep as Rand or the Tannehills.
 His errors aren't much different than theirs.
-Mostly, I remember the impressions of lunar freedom, the fun physics, and the logic of events.
+But they don't matter as much.
+Mostly, I remember the impressions of freedom on the moon, the fun physics and their occasional political implications, and the fun logic of events.
+Heinlein is fun and smart as a whip.

-The Tannehills' book is a detailed development of Murray Rothbard's ideas into a practical solution.
-Like him, they only erred in saying that non-centralized commercial provision of state services implies the absence of a government or state.
+The Tannehills' book is a detailed development of Murray Rothbard's anarcho-capitalist ideas into a practical solution.
+Like him, they erred in saying that non-centralized commercial provision of state services means the absence of government or a state.
 No, it just means the absence of a centralized state.
-The state still exists, distributed among the entire population.
+The state still exists, but distributed among the entire population.
 Its chambers are dinner tables and ordinary offices, not capitol buildings, palaces, and courts.
 In Ayn Rand's terms, let us avoid being anti-conceptual, concrete-bound "missing links" in this matter.

 Ayn Rand erred with the Founders and anarchists alike (and nearly everyone throughout civilized history) in assuming a state is necessarily centralized.
 Its monopoly on the rightful use of force logically follows, and she affirmed it.

-Distribution renders the issue moot.
-It obviates the false alternative Rothbard and Rand pose.
+We do not need that.
+We need one idea about how force is to be used: defensively.
+Then standards can develop, as in all other industries and fields of endeavor, along with referees.
+Distribution resolves the false alternative between Rothbard and Rand.

+By the way, the Tannehills dispense with her fear of wars between competing security companies in a few paragraphs, showing how they actually increase the peace.

-But she was right in asserting the political nature of man, his corresponding need for a state, and for lawful control of its use of force.
+Ayn Rand was right in asserting the political nature of man and for lawful control of his use of force.
 Man possesses the faculty of choice.
+He needs principles to guide his action.
 He can err dangerously or do evil.
-He needs principles to guide his action.
-Or he must be stopped by force according to those principles.
-Whoever does this, in whatever capacity, and under whatever circumstances, defends the state of man.
-No assembly required.
+Then must be stopped by force and judged according to the principles.
+This is the activity of a state.
+He needs a state.
+He has a state.
+With man, the state is, just like his arm or brain.

 To deny what a thing is is to deny _that_ it is.
 Its destruction logically follows.
 To deny the state is to deny man's political nature and thus to destroy him.
 To eliminate the state, an ineradicable fact of human society, logically requires politically motivated force, ie, state action.
 This disarms and demoralizes everyone, attracting totalitarian dictatorship.